RheagalFire/LLM-gym/gym_reader/README.md

 ```
 to start indexing service.

-The webhook API Endpoint that you can use in github is `{base_url}/api/v1/github_webhook`.
+The webhook API Endpoint that you can use in GitHub is `{base_url}/api/v1/github_webhook`.

 You need to configure HMAC Verification for this.

-- As a last step for starting the UI , provide proper env's and then run below commands
+- As a last step for starting the UI, provide proper env variables and then run the below commands
 ```
 npm install
 npm start
 ```

 ### What is this?
-A personal project that helps me search & chat over my pinned links on github.
+A personal project that helps me search & chat over my pinned links on GitHub.

 ### How is search useful?
-Search based on keywords , summary & content of the link and not just the title.
+Search based on keywords, summary & content of the link and not just the title.

 ### How is chat useful?
 Read a blog and want to brainstorm or understand a particular concept of the same.
 The chat can help you understand or find relevant context to answer your question.